Estimating treatment effects with competing intercurrent events in randomized controlled trials: Simulation

 \subsection{Data generating processes}

 We first generate the covariates $X=(X_1,X_2,X_3)^{\T}\in \mathbb{R}^3$ from three independent standard Gaussian distributions and denote $\tilde{X}_j=\{(X_j+2)^2-1\}/\sqrt{12}$ for $j=1,2,3$.
-Next, we generate the treatment assignment following $A\mid X\sim \Bern(\{e(X)\})$ with $e(X)$ being the propensity score model, and generate the potential outcomes following $Y(a)\mid X\sim \mathcal{N}(\mu_a(X),\sigma_a^2)$ with $\mu_a(X)$ being the outcome model for $a=0,1$.
-We then generate the potential values of the treatment-related ICE survival time $T(a)$ from the distribution with a survival function and the potential values of the treatment-unrelated ICE survival time $C(a)$ from the distributions with a survival function for $a=0,1$.
+Next, we generate the treatment assignment following $A\mid X\sim \Bern(\{e(X)\})$ with $e(X)$ being the propensity score model, and generate the potential outcomes following $Y(a,c=\infty)\mid X\sim \mathcal{N}(\mu_a(X),\sigma_a^2)$ with $\mu_a(X)$ being the outcome model for $a=0,1$.
+We then generate the potential values of the effect-informative IE survival time $T(a)$ from the distribution with a survival function and the potential values of the effect-uninformative IE survival time $C(a)$ from the distributions with a survival function for $a=0,1$.
 For each of the nuisance parameters, we consider two scenarios when it will be correctly modeled and misspecified, therefore, we generate data following two different choices of each.
 We summarize the detailed data-generating choices in Table~\ref{tab::dgp_nuisance}.

 We consider five data-generating regimes: all four models are correctly specified, misspecified $e$ and correct $(G,\mu,S)$, misspecified $(e, G)$ and correct $(\mu, S)$, misspecified $(\mu, S)$ and correct $(e,G)$, and all four models are misspecified.
-Let $Y=AY(1)+(1-A)Y(0)$, $T=AT(1)+(1-A)T(0)$, and $C=AC(1)+(1-A)C(0)$.
+Let $Y=AY(1,c=\infty)+(1-A)Y(0,c=\infty)$, $T=AT(1)+(1-A)T(0)$, and $C=AC(1)+(1-A)C(0)$.
 Generate the observed event time as $T\wedge C\wedge k$, the observed event type indicator, and the observed outcome $Y$ if $T\wedge C>k$.